lokile/android_codebase/README.md

 - Install RxJava/RxKotlin

 # Usage
 - Extend the `AppBaseActivity`, `AppBaseDialogFragment`, `AppBaseFragment` when creating an activity or fragment.
 It has built-in functions to keep the amount of boilerplate code to a minimum and handles known issues for you.
-Although the class types are different, the interfaces are similar
 ```
 class MainActivity : AppBaseActivity<MainActivityViewBinding>() {